Bay de Verde: Climate

 The climate of the Atlantic Ocean and adjacent land areas is influenced by the temperatures of the surface waters and water currents as well as the winds blowing across the waters.
-Because of the oceans' great capacity for retaining heat, the climate of Bay de Verde are moderate and free of extreme seasonal variations.
+Because of the oceans' great capacity for retaining heat, the climate of Bay de Verde is moderate and free of extreme seasonal variations.

 Precipitation falls on the area both as snow in the wintertime and moderate rainfall in summer.

 The Gulf Stream and Labrador Current converge just off the coast of Newfoundland and provide for very dense fog that can linger in the area for days.